-Juniors, it’s time to begin organizing and getting ready for the lengthy college application and admissions process.
+Juniors, it’s time to begin organizing and getting ready for the lengthy college admissions process

 Maintain Your Focus

-The grades your junior year may be your most important, because they will be the reflection of your most recent full year of academic work on college applications.
+The grades your junior year may be your most important.
+They will be the reflection of your most recent full year of academic work on college applications

-Stay focused on your academics until the very last day of classes – it will be difficult but you’ll be happy you did so once you begin filling out college applications.
+Stay focused on your academics until the very last day of classes.
+It will be difficult, because high school juniors are just as prone to senioritis as high school seniors, but you’ll be happy you did so once you begin filling out college applications.

 Plan Your Senior Year

-Target your senior courses to be challenging compared to the rest of your high school career, but be realistic in your choices.
-Loading yourself with your school’s most difficult classes isn’t the answer, especially if you also have extracurricular activities, personal responsibilities and the entire college application process to deal with as well.
+Target your senior courses to be challenging compared to the rest of your high school career but be realistic in your choices.
+Loading yourself with your school’s most difficult classes isn't necessarily the answer the answer, especially if you also have extracurricular activities, personal responsibilities, and the entire college application process to deal with as well.

 Keep in mind that the college application and admissions process can require a lot of work, often comparable to an additional difficult course!